colesmcintosh/status-check-agent/README.md

-# Status Check Agent
+# Status Check Agent System

-A multi-lingual service status checking system that uses specialized agents to respond to status inquiries in different languages.
+A multi-lingual, multi-agent service status checking system that uses specialized agents to respond to status inquiries in different languages.

 ## Overview